dat-ecosystem-archive/dat-ignore/README.md

 [![travis][travis-image]][travis-url]
 [![standard][standard-image]][standard-url]

-Check if a file should be ignored for Dat uses:
+Check if a file should be ignored for Dat:

 * Ignore `.dat` by default
 * Use the `.datignore` file